AgoraIO/agora_doc_source/markdown/RTC 4.x/migration-guide/en-US/migration_gude_ios_ng.md

 The main API and parameter name changes are as follows:

-- `rtcEngine:localVideoStateChange:error:` is changed to `localVideoStateChangedOfState:error:sourceType:`
+- `rtcEngine:localVideoStateChange:error:` is changed to `rtcEngine:localVideoStateChangedOfState:error:sourceType:`
 - `rtcEngine:localVideoStats:` is changed to `rtcEngine:localVideoStats:sourceType:`
 - `rtcEngine:didVideoPublishStateChange:oldState:newState:elapseSinceLastState:` is changed to `rtcEngine:didVideoPublishStateChange:sourceType:oldState:newState:elapseSinceLastState:`
 - `rtcEngine:firstLocalVideoFramePublished:` is changed to `rtcEngine:firstLocalVideoFramePublishedWithElapsed:sourceType:`